Ritual vs. Perelel: Which Prenatals Come Out On Top?

 Cost

-There’s no beating around the bush, prenatal vitamins can be pricey.
+There’s no beating around the bush, prenatal multivitamins can be pricey.
 Both Ritual and Perelel come at a premium compared to drugstore brands, but you’re paying for the quality and peace of mind that your prenatal formula contains the nutrients necessary to nurture you and your growing baby.

 A one-time purchase of a 30-day supply from Ritual costs $44.
 Subscribing to monthly delivery takes this down to $39, and a three-month delivery cadence costs $88 per shipment.
 There is a 20% discount for first-time subscribers.